HL7/fhir-us-mcc/input/pagecontent/StructureDefinition-mccCarePlan-intro.md

 It identifies an action that has occurred or is a planned action to occur as part of the plan.
 For example, a medication to be used, lab tests to perform, self-monitoring that has occurred, education etc., within which in R4 can be OutcomeCodeableConcept, OutcomeReference, Progress Note when using activity.reference.

-OUTCOME REFERENCE (aka PERFORMED ACTIVITY reference: to be renamed in R5 to "CarePlan.performedActivity".
+OUTCOME REFERENCE (aka PERFORMED ACTIVITY reference): to be renamed in R5 to "CarePlan.performedActivity".
 Please see https://jira.hl7.org/browse/FHIR-26064.)
 OutcomeReference is not only an outcome but rather an action such as Procedure or an Encounter that was made or occurred or an Observation.
 Within CarePlan.performedActivity, the extension, "resource-pertainsToGoal" **SHALL** be used to reference this activity's related goal.
 Within the resource referenced within performedActivity, "Procedure.reason" **SHALL** be used to reference the health concern or problem for which the activity is done.

-ACTIVITY REFERENCE (aka PLANNED ACTIVITY reference: to be renamed in R5 to "PlannedActivityReference".
+ACTIVITY REFERENCE (aka PLANNED ACTIVITY reference): to be renamed in R5 to "PlannedActivityReference".
 Please see https://jira.hl7.org/browse/FHIR-26064.)
 Within plannedActivityReference, the extension, "resource-pertainsToGoal" **SHALL** be used to reference this activity's request's related goal. "xxx.Request.reason" **SHALL** be used to reference the health concern or problem for which the activity is done.
 Within the referenced Goal resource, goal.address **SHALL** be used to reference the goal's related Condition, Observation, MedicationStatement, NutritionOrder, ServiceRequest or RiskAssessment.
 Within the referenced Goal resource, Goal.outcomeReference, references the outcome (e.g observations related to the goal).

 **Health Concerns** represented with: